nhtoby311/LEDs-Music-Visualizer/README.md

 5. Upload the code
 6. **_Voilà!_**
 --------------------------------
 **ATTENTION**: If you smelt something's burned, it would probably too late!
-Throw everything away, grab some beers, rethink about your life, then buy the whole stuffs and start all over again.
+Throw everything away, realize you just waste ~20$, rethink about your life decisions, then buy the whole stuffs and start all over again.